 - What did you do: provide a small report of what things you clicked, what happened, etc.

 In short: provide a report which gives an integrator enough confidence to merge the PR you tested.

 After 2.7 is ready, we can work towards making a build of 3.
 This week will also focus on merging all the design-related PR's for MODX 3.
 This might also give us a chance to make a build, to specifically test the design(s).
 With a bit of luck, this will still be in June.
 That way, the MODX3 designers can build on improving and polishing MODX3, while developers are finishing up 2.7.

 Tabs or Rows?

 We made a small #MODX3 mockup regarding Tabs or Rows for grouping the MODX Tree Resources/Elements/Files.
-What do you prefer, old-school Tabs (on the left) or Rows (on the right)?
+What do you prefer, old-school Tabs (first image) or Rows (second image)?